prathamesh-sonpatki/o11y-wiki/README.md

 Reliability is hard to define, but it can be termed as the quality of software system to be trustworthy and predictable in its performance and user experience.

+### Resiliency

+Resiliency is the ability to avoid or mitigate impact from an adverse event by quickly responding to, and fully recovering after, a failure.
+A focus on resiliency typically amounts to an emphasis on high availability.
+This allows for increased uptime.

+### Recovery

+Recovery is the ability to restore service when failure occurs.
+Recovery is essential to strong resilience.
+Recovery directly impacts Recovery Time Objective (RTO), the time duration for an application to return to normal service levels after a failure, and Recovery Point Objective (RPO), the tolerance to data loss in terms of time duration.
+A focus on recovery typically leads to a well founded understanding of both design time and runtime dependencies due to the need to determine recovery methods for all possible failure points.

+### RCA

+Root cause analysis (RCA) is the process of finding and analyzing the causes of a problem or an event impacting the value delivery of an application or an organization.
+RCA can find one or more root causes underlying a problem needing to be addressed to solve and prevent the problem from recurring.

 ## S

 ### Span